 Basically, we can’t tell you what to do here.

-Your company and people are unique, and you need to build a remote culture that enables people to feel good and do work that they care about.
+Your company and people are unique, and you must build a remote culture that enables people to feel good and do work they care about.

 Sometimes, it’s hard to create something out of nothing.